System tools overview

 Video

-The generate_video tool is in beta.
+The video tools are in beta.
 Contact your Customer Success Manager for more information.

 generate_video – Generates videos from text descriptions and optional starting images.
 It supports various aspect ratios and durations, and includes automatic prompt enhancement and audio generation.